Shortcut links:

 Emma Thompson, practically perfect in every way!

-Coen Brothers; a shaggy dog story with left-field moments and stunning music by star Oscar Isaac.
+Coen Brothers.
+A shaggy dog story about the early-'60s Folk movement, with left-field moments and stunning music by star Oscar Isaac.

 Never watching spoiling trailers has served me well again!